The governor is the head of the state. He is elected by the President of India and holds office at the pleasure of the President.

 Recent Scenario of Powers of Governor

 In recent times, there have been many instances like of Jammu & Kashmir, where the governor’s rule was imposed for six months.
 In the Karnataka assembly elections, 2018, when there was no single party present to form the government, the governor’s role came into the limelight.
 The same happened in the Uttarakhand elections in 2016.

 It is said that constitutional emergency should be imposed sparingly and in extreme situations where there is no way out.
 Imposing emergency in a state is not a small thing but a serious concern.

 The Sarkaria Commission, in its report, stated that the post of governor is above politics.
 The office of the governor is bestowed with the responsibility of the welfare of the state.
-Therefore the scope of discretionary power of governor is limited.
-The actions of governor must not look arbitrary.
+Therefore the scope of discretionary power of the governor is limited.
+The actions of the governor must not look arbitrary.